 Image via Flickr by TheDanLevy

 There are some unspoken rules to follow when you’re riding the subway.
 First, if you see someone who is having a hard time standing because of age or injury, offer him or her your seat.
 Pregnant women should also be on the receiving end of an extended seat.

 Next, as you’re getting on the subway train, make sure you quickly step in and allow room for other passengers to get on.
 Don’t feel like you have to hang by the doors until you need to get off.
 Finally, as you’re leaving the train, make sure you’re not blocking a stairway if you need to stop and figure out which direction you’re going.
 The last thing you want to do is stop up foot traffic.

 Avoid Tourist Destinations

 Image via Flickr by Sue Waters

-New York City is a beautiful city and there’s no other place like it in the world.
-By following the etiquette on the subway and on the street, you’ll be able to pass yourself off as a local as soon as you get here with no questions asked.
+New York City is a beautiful city, and there’s no other place like it in the world.
+By following the etiquette on the subway and the street, you’ll be able to pass yourself off as a local as soon as you get here with no questions asked.